sst/guide/_chapters/redirect-on-login-and-logout.md

 1. Redirect the user to the homepage after they login.
 2. And redirect them back to the login page after they logout.

 We are going to use the `useHistory` hook that comes with React Router.
+This will allow us to use the browser's [History API](https://developer.mozilla.org/en-US/docs/Web/API/History).

 ### Redirect to Home on Login